StanyslasBouchon/SHDP/README.md

 Those websites use SHDP to retrieve HTML, CSS or JS content dynamically while the user is browsing the website.

 > [!NOTE]
-> SHDP will not try to replace HTTP not TCP protocols.
+> SHDP will not try to replace HTTP nor TCP protocols.
 It is just a way to send data in a compressed way.

 > [!IMPORTANT]
 > SHDP is not standardized yet.
 It is still in development.